Benda007/Benda007.github.io/README.md

 ## 🔄 Career Switch: From Global Purchasing to Coding

-Since childhood, I have been fascinated by technology—whether it was exploring computers, mastering advanced software, or later modifying and enhancing Android phone operating systems.
+Since childhood, I have been fascinated by technology—whether it was exploring computers, mastering advanced software, or later modifying and enhancing Android phone operating systems (custom ROMs).
 After years in global purchasing, I was inspired to learn to code to better understand and shape the digital tools transforming business and our future.

 My journey into programming truly began with Harvard’s CS50, a renowned and rigorous introduction to computer science.
 CS50 was deeply inspiring and strongly motivated me to continue learning and developing my coding skills, no matter how steep the learning curve.
 I am excited to contribute to projects that bridge technology and real-world operations.